yuri-schmaltz/Wan2GP/README.md

 --compile : turn on pytorch compilation\
 --attention mode: force attention mode among, sdpa, flash, sage, sage2\
 --profile no : default (4) : no of profile between 1 and 5\
---preload no : number in Megabytes to preload partially the diffusion model in VRAM , may offer speed gains especially on
+--preload no : number in Megabytes to preload partially the diffusion model in VRAM , may offer slight speed gains especially on older hardware

 ### Profiles (for power users only)
 You can choose between 5 profiles, but two are really relevant here :